modabas/MTUM_Wasm/README.md

 1. [Clean Architecture Template for Blazor WebAssembly Built with MudBlazor Components](https://github.com/blazorhero/CleanArchitecture): A huge inspiration for many parts of MTUM_Wasm, especially on the client side.
 2. [HanBaoBao - Orleans sample application](https://github.com/ReubenBond/hanbaobao-web): Inspiration for co-hosting Orleans and Api Controllers in same process and request throttling implementation.
 3. [ASP.NET Core Identity Provider for Amazon Cognito](https://github.com/aws/aws-aspnet-cognito-identity-provider): Wrapper methods around IAmazonCognitoIdentityProvider and CognitoUser of AWSSDK for AWS Cognito identity provider integration
 4. [.NET Source Browser](https://source.dot.net/): Always a great reading material to understand what makes .NET tick and how.
 This project uses QueryHelper class source code in Blazor Wasm project, because QueryHelper is part of ASP.NET SDK and it can't be referenced from Blazor Wasm.
+Also severals parts of the application has code written with insights obtained from here.